 If after trying various conservative treatment methods you do not find relief from chronic foot or heel pain, surgery may be an option to consider.
 Your podiatrist will discuss the type of procedure to best remedy the pain in your foot or heel.

-If you are experiencing foot pain, contact Alliance Foot & Ankle Specialists for a consultation today.
+If you are experiencing foot pain, contact our Dallas-Fort Worth podiatrist for a consultation today.
 We can create an individualized, non-surgical treatment plan for your pain.
 To request an appointment, contact our Grapevine or Keller office by filling out our convenient contact form or by calling 817-481-4000.